erikliehku/erikliehku.github.io/_pages/about.md

   - /about.html
 ---

-Hello, this is Lie Jen Houng (中文: 李仁鴻).
+Hello, this is Lie Jen Houng (李仁鴻).
 You may also call me Erik.
 I am born in Hong Kong and have been studying and working here since then for 30 years.

 I studied in the Chinese University of Hong Kong from 2009-2013 on Actuarial Science.